theuggla/lysande-jekyll-theme/README.md

 # JS Boilerplate

-This is a boilerplate to be used for JS-assignments in the course.
+This is a boilerplate to be used for Jekyll-assignments in the course.
 The virtual machine (Ubuntu 32bit) will have the following default installed:
 * node.js
 * npm
 * git

-Upon `npm install` the packages will be installed:
-* bower
-* browserify
-* gulp
-* sass
-* jshint
+* ruby (latest stable)
-* ...
+* jekyll

 ## Install
 Make sure you have the following installed on your system: